alimac/alimac.io/content/post/static-websites-with-s3-hugo-part-1.md

 The S3 bucket names will be set to the primary and secondary domain, respectively.

-If you don't want to be prompted for the variable values each time, create a file named `terraform.tfvars` and set the values for each (substitute the domain for your own):
+If you don't want to be prompted for the variable values each time, create a file with the extension `.tfvars` and set the values for each (substitute the domain for your own):

 ```
 primary_domain = "example.com"